pangeo-forge/pangeo-forge-recipes/docs/recipe_user_guide/file_patterns.md

 Secrets including login credentials and API tokens should never be committed to a public repository.
 As such, we strongly suggest that you do **not** instantiate your `FilePattern` with these or any other secrets when developing your recipe.
-If your source files require authentication via `fsspec_open_kwargs` and/or `query_string_secrets`, it is advisable to update these attributes at runtime.
+If your source files require authentication via `fsspec_open_kwargs` and/or `query_string_secrets`, it is advisable to update these attributes at execution time.
 Pangeo Forge will soon offer a mechanism for securely handling such recipe secrets on GitHub.
 ```